Tag: executive presentation coaching

 The better approach: Start with the decision you need, then build backwards.

 What does your audience need to believe to say yes?
 What evidence would convince them?
 What objections will they have?
 In what order should they encounter these ideas?
+That ordering is exactly what the Pyramid Principle and a deliberate presentation structure give you — answer first, supporting points in the right sequence.

 This is where frameworks like the 4-Line Executive Summary and the 6-Slide Budget Template come from.
 They’re not arbitrary structures — they’re engineered to move people toward decisions.